sf-wdi-26/modules/w05/d03/m1-rails-auth/readme.md

 Let's start a new Rails application:

-* `rails new RailsAuth -T -B -d postgresql`.
+* `rails new rails-auth -T -B -d postgresql`.
 (This command sets up a new application with no tests, no automatic bundle, and postgres as the database.)
-* `cd RailsAuth`
+* `cd rails-auth`
 * `rake db:create`
 * `subl .`

 ## Authentication Review

-**Authentication** is the process of verifying a user's credentials to prove they are who they say they are.
-This is different than **authorization**, enabling or disabling access to specific resources.
+**Authentication** is the verification of a user's credentials to prove "they are who they say they are".
+This is fundamentally different than **authorization**, refers to the set of permissions granted to a particular user in the application.

-To authenticate our users we typically ask them for a **password** we can associate to their `email`.
-A password is a very private piece of information that must be kept secret, and so, we strategically obscure in such a way that *one can only confirm a user is authentic and never uncover what their actual password*.
+To authenticate our users we typically ask them for a `password` we can associate with their `email` or `username`.
+A password is a *very* private piece of information that must be kept secret, and so, we strategically obscure it in such a way that may never be reverse-engineered by *anyone* and remains the key to **confirm the user is authentic** (authentication).

-Our library of choice for password obfuscation is called `BCrypt`.
-This will be added to our gemfile for authentication setup later.
-In Rails, the convention is to push more logic into our models, so it shouldn't come as a surprise that authentication setup will happen in the **user model.**
+Our library of choice for password hashing is `BCrypt`, which we will add to our gemfile.
+In Rails, the convention is to add all our business logic into the models, so we will be writing most of our code in the `User` model.

-Remember, **never store plaintext passwords**, only the digested versions.
+Remember, remember: **never store plaintext passwords**, only the digested versions.

-Let's uncomment `bcrypt` at the bottom of our `Gemfile` as we will need it to digest (hash) the plain-text password and store it in a `password_digest` field.
+Let's uncomment `bcrypt` at the bottom of our `Gemfile` as we will need it to digest (hash) the plain-text password and store it in a `password_digest` field of our database's `users` table.

 `Gemfile`